steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 <img src="/assets/images/network-tunnel/vpnflow.png">

 The Udp data sent from the client is wrapped in a circle to show that the client can decide to encrypt the data and the server on recieving the data use the neccessary key to decrypt the data and then send over to the internet.
-For example wireguard make use of Diffie-Hellman to agreed on the keys used to decrypt and encrypt the packet being sent.
+For example wireguard make use of Diffie-Hellman to agreed on the keys used to decrypt and encrypt the packet being sent and recieved.

 ## Localhost Tunneling

 <img src="/assets/images/network-tunnel/localhost.png">

-In simple term, it is a technique of exposing your local server or service to the internet or another network. for example we can make the service rendered b`localhost:3200` in a client network to be accessible in another network via `localhost:3000`.
+In simple term, it is a technique of exposing your local server or service to the internet or another network. for example we can make the service rendered via `localhost:3200` in a client network to be accessible in another network via `localhost:3000`.

 The image below shows a basic flow of how that works